ABTCA MEMBERSHIP FAQS

 10. What does “in good standing” mean?

 Because we are a social club, the membership runs the club.
 This takes time and effort by everybody.
-Being “in good standing” means you have logged the requisite number of volunteer hours in the previous 12 months.
-Associate members can claim their membership discount after logging 12 volunteer hour in the previous 12 months and by attending one monthly club meeting every quarter.
-(Attending club meetings counts toward volunteer hours.)
-Full members must log 20 volunteer hours in the previous 12 months in order to claim their membership discount.
+Being “in good standing” means you have logged the requisite number of service hours in the previous 12 months.
+Associate members can claim their membership discount after logging 12 service hours in the previous 12 months and by attending one monthly club meeting every quarter.
+(Attending club meetings counts toward service hours.)
+Full members must log 20 service hours in the previous 12 months in order to claim their membership discount.

 11. What can I volunteer to do to earn my discount?